EtiNL/EtiNL.github.io/_posts/2025-06-12-Raymarching-Engine.md

 - **Space**: Move forward
 - **Esc**: Exit

-The code is MIT licensed—feel free to use it as a reference or starting point for your own experiments.
-I'd love to see what you build with it!

 ---

 ## References and Inspiration

-This project stands on the shoulders of giants, particularly:

 **Inigo Quilez** — [iquilezles.org](https://iquilezles.org/)
 - [Distance Functions Library](https://iquilezles.org/articles/distfunctions/) — Comprehensive collection of SDF primitives